Curriculum

 Grade 5 / 6

-Prep: The Prep students will participate in a wide variety of physical activities, on their own and with their peers (including games, creative play- with or without equipment) in a range of movement environments.
+Prep: The Prep students will participate in a wide variety of physical activities, on their own and with their peers in a range of movement environments.
 They will focus on building their skills and following rules through positive participation and play.
-Students will be introduced to and practise fundamental motor skills such as leaping, running, jumping, dodging, throwing, catching, rolling and kicking.
-Students will have the opportunity to participate in the House Cross Country day.
+Students will be introduced to and practise fundamental motor skills such as throwing (underarm & overarm), rolling and bouncing.
+They will participate in a gymnastics unit where they will work on body control, flexibility, balance and core strength.

 Grade 1&2: The Grade 1/2 students will participate in a wide variety of physical activities, on their own and in groups in a range of movement environments.
 They will focus on building their skills and following rules through positive participation.
-Students will practise and refine fundamental motor skills such as leaping, running, jumping, dodging, throwing, catching, kicking and bouncing.
-Students will have the opportunity to participate in the House Cross Country day.
+Students will practise and refine fundamental motor skills such as bouncing, throwing (underarm and overarm) and two hand strike, and incorporate these into modified sport situations.
+Students will begin a gymnastics unit where they will work on body control, flexibility, balance and core strength.

 PREP